I wrote the book on ‘sharenting.’ Here’s how you can do right by your kids online

 When we lose control of the private details of our children’s lives, we expose our kids to potential embarrassment when they grow up and see the rants we posted about toilet training them; we shape our kids’ reputations when other people learn personal information about them; we expose our kids to adults who might want to harm them.
 Ultimately, we limit the potential for our kids to discover who they are and grow up into the people they’re meant to be when we pour out information that can be aggregated, analyzed, and acted upon by schools, employers, and other institutions, both now and in the future.

 How can we become protectors of our kids’ data to play rather than pirates of it?
 We can’t read every privacy policy, every term and condition of use, for every digital product or service in our homes, on our bodies, in our children’s schools, and beyond.
-But we can re-boot our relationship with tech by reflecting on our values.
+But we can reboot our relationship with tech by reflecting on our values.
 What are the principled commitments you have around how you want to treat your kids?

 The values of play, forget, connect, and respect can orient you as you navigate the sharenting terrain.
 Here are how those values might guide us to make more privacy-protecting daily tech choices.